Why annual averages are costing Australian companies credibility

 The formula is straightforward.
 For each interval, multiply your consumption in MWh by the grid carbon intensity in tCO₂/MWh at that interval.
 Sum all intervals across the reporting period.
 The result is your time-matched market-based Scope 2 figure.

 gridIQ automates the entire process.
-Upload a CSV of your interval meter data, select your NEM region, and get both location-based and time-matched market-based calculations side by side.
+Upload a NEM12 meter file or CSV of your interval data, select your region (NEM or WEM), and get both location-based and time-matched market-based Scope 2 calculations side by side.
+The grid carbon intensity is matched to each interval automatically using actual generation mix data for your region.
 Export as PDF for your sustainability report.

-Every gridIQ account includes a 14-day Professional trial with full access to the Scope 2 emissions tracker.
-After the trial, the Scope 2 tracker is available on Team ($349/month) and Professional ($749/month) plans.
+Every gridIQ account includes a 21-day Pro trial with full access to the Scope 2 emissions tracker, supporting mandatory climate reporting Australia 2026 disclosure requirements.
+After the trial, the Scope 2 tracker is available on Pro at $299/month ($249/month billed annually).

 Try our free Scope 2 emissions calculator for a quick estimate, or create your account for full interval-level time-matched Scope 2 tracking.